shin-mashita/drink-detect/README.md

 ```
 python3 kws-infer.py
 ```
-By default, a keyword-spotting GUI will pop up and the user is required to input ketwords through a microphone.
+By default, a keyword-spotting GUI will pop up and the user is required to input keywords through a microphone.

 ## Links